 *Claudia Jones was born on this date in 1915.
 She was a Black Caribbean journalist and activist.
 Born Claudia Vera Cumberbatch, she was from Trinidad.

 When she was nine years old, her family emigrated to New York City following the post-war cocoa price crash in Trinidad.
 Her mother died five years later, and her father eventually found work to support the family.
-In 1932, she was struck with tuberculosis, a condition that irreparably damaged her lungs and plagued her for the rest of her life.
+In 1932, she was struck with tuberculosis, a condition that damaged her lungs and plagued her for the rest of her life.
 She graduated from high school, but her family could not afford the expenses to attend her graduation ceremony.

-Jones' best-known piece of writing, "An End to the Neglect of the Problems of the Negro Woman!", appeared in 1949 in the magazine Political Affairs.
+Jones' best-known piece of writing, "An End to the Neglect of the Problems of the Negro Woman!", appeared in 1949 in Political Affairs magazine.
 It exhibits her development of what later came to be termed "intersectional" analysis within a Marxist framework.
 In it, she wrote: “The bourgeoisie is fearful of the militancy of the Negro woman, and for good reason.
 The capitalists know, far better than many progressives seem to know, that once Negro women begin to take action, the militancy of the whole Negro people, and thus of the anti-imperialist coalition, is greatly enhanced.”
-As a result of her membership of CPUSA and various associated activities, in 1948 she was arrested and sentenced to the first of four spells in prison.
+As a result of her membership in CPUSA and various associated activities, in 1948, she was arrested and sentenced to the first of four spells in prison.
 Incarcerated on Ellis Island, she was threatened with deportation to Trinidad.
 Following a hearing by the Immigration and Naturalization Service, she was found in violation of the McCarran Act.
 She was deported on December 21, 1950.

 She also campaigned for the release of Nelson Mandela and spoke out against racism in the workplace.
-Jones wrote in her last published essay, "The Caribbean Community in Britain", in Freedomways (Summer 1964).
+Jones wrote in her last published essay, "The Caribbean Community in Britain," in Freedomways (Summer 1964).
 WIG folded eight months and four editions after Jones's death in December 1964.
-Claudia Jones died on Christmas Eve 1964, aged 49.
-Her funeral on January 9, 1965 was a large and political ceremony, with her burial plot selected to be that located to the left of the tomb of her hero, Karl Marx, in Highgate Cemetery, North London.
+Claudia Jones died on Christmas Eve, 1964, aged 49.
+Her funeral on January 9, 1965, was a large and political ceremony, with her burial plot selected to be that located to the left of the tomb of her hero, Karl Marx, in Highgate Cemetery, North London.